 is Professor of Economics and former Dean of the Faculty of Humanities and Social Sciences at Ben-Gurion University, where he has taught since 1982, a member of the Academic Committee of the Van Leer Jerusalem Institute, and Professorial Research Fellow at the Melbourne Institute of Applied Economic and Social Research.
 Justman has served as Chair of the Committee on Education Indicators of the Israel Academy of Sciences and Humanities and as a consultant to the Israeli Ministry of Education.
 He was a Visiting Professor at Carnegie Mellon University, China People's University (Renmin), and Universitat Autonoma de Barcelona, and an Ameritech Fellow at Case Western Reserve University.
 Professor Justman’s areas of research include the economics of education, social mobility and income distribution; the economics of innovation and technology policy; and regional development.
 He holds a doctorate in economics from Harvard University.

-is Associate Professor in the Faculty of Education at Western University, Canada.
+is Werklund Research Professor, Masculinities Studies, at the University of Calgary.
 His research focuses on the intersections between gender, schooling and health; and sociology of the body.
 Kehler is the co-editor of Boys’ Bodies: Speaking the Unspoken (with Michael Atkinson; Peter Lang) Boy Culture: An Encyclopedia (with Shirley Steinberg and Lindsay Cornish; Greenwood Press), and The Problem with Boys’ Education: Beyond the Backlash (with Wayne Martino and Marcus Weaver-Hightower; Routledge).
 He received his PhD in Education from Michigan State University.

 is Vice-Chancellor of Kenyatta University, where she has also served as Head of Department and Dean of Faculty.
 She received her PhD in Family Studies and Consumer Economics from Iowa State University.
 She is Chair of the Association of Commonwealth Universities, Vice-President of the International Association of Universities, and Chair of the Kenya Home Economics Association.
 Her research focuses on girls’ and women’s education, home economics, statistics, and research methodology.